bdolan55/CI_PP1_DND/README.md

 ## Design

 ### Design Choices
 The DND Group website was designed to be clean, informative and easy to work with which represents the work ethic and customer service DND provide.
-Modern Images have been used on the site to represent the image of high end and future focused which DND Group provide.
+Modern Images have been used on the site to represent the image of high end and modern which DND Group provide as a service.

 ### Colour
 The colors scheme chosen for DND Group site aims to be modern and clean.
 The grey palette that has been chosen represents that cool and sleek view.
 I used the Coolors palette website to find the colors used with the website.